gazebosim/docs/garden/ros2_integration.md

 In this tutorial we will learn how to Integrate ROS 2 with Gazebo.
 We will establish communication between them.
 This can help in many aspects; we can receive data (like joint states, TFs) or commands from ROS and apply it to Gazebo and vice versa.
-This can also help to enable RViz to visualize a robot model simulatenously simulated by a Gazebo world.
+This can also help to enable RViz to visualize a robot model simultaneously simulated by a Gazebo world.

 ## ros_gz_bridge